 Credit the entire Leominster unit in the second half.

-While the Blue Devils were bottled up by North Middlesex's strong defensive play by Katie DeLeo, Eryn Melanson, Kylene O'Neil and Ashley Rosko in the first 30 minutes, they were a totally
+While the Blue Devils were bottled up by North Middlesex's strong defensive play by Katie DeLeo, Eryn Melanson, Kylene O'Neil and Ashley Rosko in the first 30 minutes,

 After North Middlesex watched Casey and Buckley break down the defense only to come up empty on scoring bids, the Pats took a timeout with 15:57 to play.